qmlab/go-job-scheduler/README.md

 Jobs can be controlled (stop/resume/pause) at any time.
 The scheduler will learn the change and adapt the queues to it.

 Scheduler can be safely shut down using Close() call at any time.
-It will cancel all running forked processes.
+It will cancel all running spawned processes.

 ## Features
 * Isolation of child process from main process